Paris climate pact sinks coal stocks, lifts renewable energy

 "Without question, solar is positioned to make the single biggest contribution of any industry to carbon reduction goals – more than wind, more than efficiency, more than any other technology on the horizon," SunPower Corp Chief Executive Officer Tom Werner said.

-Shares of SunPower shot up 8.7 percent $23.40, while First Solar Inc gained 5 percent.
+Shares of SunPower rose as much as 2 percent before falling 1 percent to $21.28, while First Solar Inc inched up 0.9 percent.

 Wind turbine makers, electric car company Tesla Motors, solar panel group SolarEdge Technologies Inc and Albemarle Corp, which supplies lithium for batteries, will benefit from the deal, said Goldman Sachs.